Viewing Ownership and Permissions

 chmod +r myfile

 You can also specify multiple classes and types with a single command.
-For example, to remove read and write permission for group and other users (leaving only yourself with read and write permission) on a file namedmyfile, you would enter:
+For example, to remove read and write permission for group and other users (leaving only yourself with read and write permission) on a file named

 In each of these examples, the access types that aren't specified are unchanged.
-The previous command, for example, doesn't change any existing settings specifying whether users besides yourself may have read (r) access to myfile.
-You could also use the exact form to explicitly state that group and other users' access is set only to read with the = operator:
+The previous command, for example, doesn't change any existing settings specifying whether users besides yourself may have read (

-The chmod command also operates on directories.
-For example, to remove write permission for other users on a subdirectory named mydir, you would enter:
+command also operates on directories.
+For example, to remove write permission for other users on a subdirectory named mydir

 To do the same for the current directory, you would enter: